 An evaporative cooler can help you keep your cool during the hot summer months.
 Also called swamp coolers, evaporative coolers work best in hot, dry areas, but water in these areas tends to be mineral rich, and the evaporative process leaves behind deposits of calcium and alkaline on the cooler pads and interior of the cooler.
 The deposits can corrode and rust the metal housing and substantially reduce the operating life of the cooler.
 Preventing as much of the swamp cooler calcium buildup and other deposits as possible makes the swamp cooler work better, improving cooling, air flow and the life of the cooler.

-Remove the cooler panels from the cooler and scrub them thoroughly with a stiff brush and a solution of 1 cup white vinegar to 1 gallon of water.
+A little pre-season evaporative cooler maintenance starts your unit off on the right foot.
+Begin each cooling season with a thorough cleaning of the evaporative cooler.
+Remove the cooler panels from the unit.
+Scrub them thoroughly with a stiff brush and a solution of 1 cup white vinegar to 1 gallon of water.

 Take special care to clean the panel vanes of all build-up and debris.
 Paint the appropriate parts, according to label directions, with special paint from a home improvement store.
 Don't use water in the cooler from a water softener.
 Because it's sodium rich from the softening process, it can cause scale build-up.